Low-code opens new doors

 |21.2B||Total spending on low-code development platforms by 2022|

 |40%||Projected annual growth rate of LCPD market this year|

 Low-code and no-code development platforms deserve all the attention they get because they open a kind of portal between our present problems and what might have been solutions far off in the future.
 These portals collapse the time between identifying a problem and its resolution by inviting more people — and a greater diversity of talent — the work of optimizing business processes.
-We believe that low-code and no-code tools have brought us to another turning point in the history of technology.

 A long awaited arrival